shreeram0s/Posture_Detection_Device/README.md

 git clone https://github.com/your-username/posture-detection.git
 markdown
 Copy code
-2. Open the project in the Arduino IDE.
+2. Open the project in the Android Studio .
 3. Connect the hardware components:
 - MPU-6050 to Arduino (I2C pins: SDA and SCL)
 - Vibration motor or LED to pin 9